Trushi28/Nexus/docs/Design.md

   rendezvous under a dedicated lock (`wait_lock` in `sched/sched.c`), closing the race properly rather than reusing a primitive that wasn't built for a single, non-repeating signal.
+  - **A cross-cpu publish-before-safe race, present in three places, two of them since the very first scheduler code**: any time a task left TASK_RUNNING, whatever queue it was headed for (the ready queue on preemption, sleep_head on sched_sleep_ms(), or -- fixed in an earlier pass -- an external wake reaching a blocked task) could become visible to OTHER cpus before this cpu's own context_switch() had actually made that task's saved rsp valid to resume from.
+The preemption case (every task, every quantum) was the hottest and longest-standing instance and had never been touched by either earlier fix.
+Closed uniformly: cpu_local::parked_head is the only place a task is EVER made visible again after leaving TASK_RUNNING, it's only ever touched by its OWNING cpu, and it's drained (into the real ready queue, or into sleep_head) only at the top of that same cpu's own next schedule() call -- the one place that can prove the switch away already completed.
+A DIFFERENT bug turned up designing this unification: wake_blocked_task()'s earlier "fast path" (enqueue directly if switched_away was already true) could race the owning cpu's own drain loop over the same task->next field, corrupting parked_head and potentially double-enqueuing the same task.
+Fixed by removing that fast path entirely -- every external waker now only ever flips a state flag; the owning cpu's own drain loop is the sole writer to parked_head and the sole caller of enqueue_ready() for anything it holds.
+Cost: up to one quantum (~10ms) of added wake latency in the worst case, in exchange for a mechanism with exactly one writer per list under every interleaving.
+See sched/sched.c's wake_blocked_task() and schedule().
+- **Table-driven shell dispatch, not an if/else chain**: `shell/shell.c`'s
+  `commands[]` is the single source of truth for every command's name, handler, usage string, and one-line help blurb -- `cmd_help()` renders itself from it, `dispatch()` looks up against it, tab-completion and the fuzzy "did you mean" search it too.
+Replaces N separate str_has_prefix(cmd, "foo ") checks (which had a real bug: "echoFoo" used to trigger the echo branch, no word-boundary check) with one general verb/args split.
+- **Non-POSIX shell heuristics**: a small synonym table lets several spellings of a command execute identically (list==ls, tasks==ps, ...
+  -- see `aliases`); an unrecognised command gets a "did you mean" computed via integer Levenshtein distance (no floats -- this build is -mno-sse/-mno-mmx/-mno-80387); a lazy-decay integer frecency score per command (halve on use, add a fixed bonus -- no timers, no background pass) powers both `topcmds` and tie-breaking in suggestions.
+Tab completes command names always, and VFS path segments for the last argument.
+  - **Graph FS persistence is a whole-graph snapshot, not a live on-disk structure**: graph_save_to_disk()/graph_load_from_disk() (fs/graph.c) serialize/deserialize the entire in-memory graph in one shot to/from the NVMe namespace -- "save game", not a journaled filesystem with its own block allocator.
+Kept deliberately this simple for the same reason NVMe went polled before MSI-X and PCI came before NVMe at
+  all: prove the boring, obviously-correct version first.
+Node ids are preserved exactly across a save/load round-trip; refcounts are never stored -- they're fully recomputed by replaying the same graph_link()/sstring_set() calls used during normal operation, which also means a load exercises the identical code path a live gmk/glink session would, rather than a separate, easier-to-get-wrong reconstruction path.
+  - **Graph FS deletion is plain refcounting, not a garbage collector**: graph_unlink()/sstring_unset()/graph_node_delete() (fs/graph.c) free a node the instant its refcount hits 0, cascading through whatever it pointed to.
+Iterative, not recursive (an explicit worklist via struct gnode::release_next, mirroring sched.c's pending_exit/ parked_head pattern) so a long chain being released can't blow the kernel stack.
+No force-delete exists -- a still-referenced node refuses to go, since forcing it would leave dangling edges.
+The one permanent gap: reference cycles never reach refcount 0 through edge decrements and are never freed this way; graph_clear_all() (`gclear`) is the closest thing to a way out and honestly reports what's left over if something's cyclic.
+Closing that gap for real needs a mark-and-sweep pass, which is meaningfully more work and not v1 scope.

 ## Known limitations